-Quadrant Analysis: A means of analyzing powermeter data files to obtain additional insight into the neuromuscular demands of a race or training session.
-QA is now available as a feature in WKO+ v3.0.
+Quadrant Analysis (QA) is a means of analyzing power meter data files to obtain additional insight into the neuromuscular demands of a race or training session.
+QA is available as a feature in WKO+ 3.0 as well as TrainingPeaks Premium.

 Some information about the neuromuscular demands of a given workout or race can be obtained by examining a frequency distribution histogram of the rider's cadence.
 Such plots are automatically prepared by most, if not all, powermeter software programs, and thus provide a convenient means of data analysis.
 However, velocity of muscle contraction (as indicated by cadence) is only one of two determinants of power, with the other of course being force.
 Unfortunately, at present no powermeter directly measures the force(s) applied to the pedal.
 However, it is possible to derive the average (i.e., over 360º) effective (i.e., tangential to the crank) pedal force (both legs combined) from power and cadence data as follows: